Using NeuralODEs in real life applications

 FMIFlux.train!(loss, # the loss function for training

-neuralFMU, # the parameters to train
+neuralFMU, # the neural FMU including the parameters to train

 Iterators.repeated((), steps), # an iterator repeating `steps` times